Paper Shredding Events

 Household Hazardous Waste Collection Day

-Electronics recycling is now FREE at the Middletown Recycling Center.
+Electronics recycling is always FREE at the Middletown Recycling Center.
 Acceptable items include televisions, computers, printers and monitors.
 Per State Law, no more than 7 items can be brought into the Recycling Center at one time.
 A Middletown driver's license or utility bill is required to use the Recycling Center.

 Electronics Recycling Brochure